Pruemopterus

 Pruemopterus is a genus of eurypterid, an extinct group of aquatic arthropods.
 The type and only species of Pruemopterus, P. salgadoi, is known only from a single fossil specimen discovered in geological deposits of Early Devonian age in Germany.
 The name of the genus is derived from the Prüm river and the surrounding Prüm valley, which contains the finding place of the fossil, and the Ancient Greek πτερόν (pteron, "wing"), referring to the eurypterid swimming paddles, and the species name honors the Brazilian photographer and photojournalist Sebastião Salgado.

-Pruemopterus was a very small adelophthalmid eurypterid, with the only known specimen measuring about 2.5 centimeters (0.98 in) in length.
-Although superficially similar to the related genus Parahughmilleria, Pruemopterus can be distinguished from other adelophthalmids by several features, most notably its wide and vaguely rectangular carapace (head plate) and its rounded, rather than elongated, eyes.
+Pruemopterus was a very small eurypterid, with the only known specimen measuring about 2.5 centimeters (0.98 in) in length.
+Although superficially similar to the related genus Parahughmilleria, Pruemopterus can be distinguished from other adelophthalmoid eurypterids by several features, most notably its wide and vaguely rectangular carapace (head plate) and its rounded, rather than elongated, eyes.
 Pruemopterus lived alongside other Early Devonian animals, including several other eurypterid genera, in a shallow brackish to fresh water environment.

 Description

-Pruemopterus was a very small adelophthalmid eurypterid, only measuring about 2.5 centimeters (0.98 in) in length.
+Pruemopterus was a very small eurypterid, only measuring about 2.5 centimeters (0.98 in) in length.
 The carapace (head plate) of Pruemopterus was vaguely rectangular in shape, and was about 3.8 millimeters (0.15 in) long and 7.5 millimeters (0.3 in) wide.
 The compound eyes of Pruemopterus were round and placed in an anterior centrimesial (forward-central) position.
 Along the seventh to twelfth segments of the opisthosoma (posterior body), Pruemopterus had strong lateral epimera ("extensions" along the edges).
 The posterior body of Pruemopterus was relatively wide, with the pretelson (the last body segment, before the tail) being about half as long as it was wide.
 The telson ("tail") itself was lanceolate (lance-shaped) and robust.
-As in other adelophthalmids, the walking legs of Pruemopterus were spiniferous (having spines).
+As in other adelophthalmoids, the walking legs of Pruemopterus were spiniferous (having spines).
 Though they are only preserved fragmentarily, the amount of spinosity (how spiniferous the legs were) appears to have been similar to the related Adelophthalmus.
 The genital appendage (a ventral "rod" part of the reproductive system) is present in the only known specimen but it is poorly preserved, with its distal end missing.
 It spanned from the first to the third sternite (ventral half of the body segment) and was of type A, that is, the specimen was female.